Giriş

 Örnek

-Şöyledir Burada authorization code cevabını alıyoruz
+Şöyledir.
+Burada authorization code cevabını alıyoruz

 https://example.com/cb ?state=txcSDMn3Q5bZ-w32 &code=EVOcNHq7TBVaxVw